microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Get-PowerBIWorkspace.md

 ```

 ### -Id
-Id of the workspace to return.
+ID of the workspace to return.

 ```yaml
 Type: Guid